 Can you help with SEO?

-I have my own blogs that generate thousands of dollars per month through organic traffic, so I have years of experience in SEO and I’m happy to offer my advice and opinions that have helped me achieve number one ranking in my target keyword categories.
+I have my own blogs which have generated over a quarter million dollars of ad and affiliate revenue from organic traffic, so I have years of experience in SEO and I’m happy to offer my advice and opinions that have helped me achieve number one ranking in my target keyword categories.

 Having said that, I believe that the number one factor in good SEO is having high-quality content.
 That is something that you, the client, would have to provide.
 There is no magic code that I can add to your website to make it suddenly appear on the first page of Google for generic searches, and you should beware of anyone offering that type of “too good to be true” SEO service.

 I get the vast majority of my clients from referrals and networking.
 I don’t advertise.
 Instead, I put that time and effort into helping my existing clients.

 What is your business entity?

 Brian Shim Web Development, LLC is a licensed and insured S-corporation, so I’m not affected by CA AB5 (freelance contractor) legislation and you do not need to file a 1099 form when working with me.